almaan/her2st/README.md

 # Spatial Deconvolution of HER2 positive Breast Tumors Reveals Novel Intercellular Relationships

 ## Description

-All data, results and code related to the paper _Spatial Deconvolution of HER2 positive Breast Tumors Reveals Novel Intercellular Relationships_ can be found here within.
-For large sets of images and tables, we provide scripts that are self-contained within this repository (i.e., all you need to do is to run them to reproduce our images)
+All data, results and code related to the paper "_Spatial Deconvolution of HER2 positive Breast Tumors Reveals Novel Intercellular Relationships_" can be found here within.
+For results that represent as large sets of images or tables, we provide scripts that are self-contained within this repository (i.e., all you need to do is to run them to reproduce our images) that allow you to reproduce these.

+We have compiled a `shiny` app that allows you to explore the data and results interactively from your own browser, to see how you deploy and orient this tool see the section "[Shiny App](#shiny-app)" below.

 ## Structure
 * `data/`